Fact Sheet C2

 Hansard is the official printed report of the debates in each House.
 It is not an exact word for word account of everything that was said, but it is a valuable record of members' speeches.

-Hansard produces two versions of the debates:
+Parliament produces three versions of the debates:

 • daily Hansard, a proof version, is available online about four hours after the Legislative Assembly adjourns